tooky/kosli-playground/README.md

 ## Log into Kosli at https://app.kosli.com using GitHub

-This will create a Personal Kosli Organization whose name is your GitHub username.
+Logging in using GitHub creates a Personal Kosli Organization whose name is your GitHub username.
+You cannot invite other people to your personal organization; it is intended only to try Kosli out as you are now doing.
+For real use you would create a Shared Kosli Organization and invite people to it.
+(You can create a Shared Organization from the top-right dropdown next to your user-icon.)

 ## At https://app.kosli.com create a Docker Environment